leonardoventurini/helene/README.md

 })
 ```

-_It is not added to the global scope._
+It is not added to the global scope as you can have multiple clients.

 ## Authentication

-You need a way to validate your token or whichever strategy you choose, and a way to generate it through the login method.
+You need a way to validate your token or whichever strategy you choose, and a way to generate it through the login method:

 ```js